Open-LinaOS-Foundation/LinaOS/Documentation/arm/samsung-s3c24xx/overview.rst

 ----

   The current kernels now have support for the s3c2410 NAND controller.
-If there are any problems the latest linux-mtd code can be found from http://www.linux-mtd.infradead.org/
+If there are any problems the latest linaos-mtd code can be found from http://www.linaos-mtd.infradead.org/

   For more information see Documentation/arm/samsung-s3c24xx/nand.rst